Make-School-Courses/ARCHIVE-MOB-7-Build-Your-Own-iOS-Library/01-View-Heirarcy/Readme.md

 UIViews don't necessarily draw onto the screen but rather provide the infrastructure for drawing onto the screen.
 Think of UIViews as empty canvases that we can draw unto.

 The UIKit framework provides us with some basic UIComponents made out of UIViews(subclasses).
-Controls like UIButton, UISegmentedControl eg all inherit from UIView and utilize this to draw themselves onto the screen and handle input from users such as tapping a UIButton.
+Controls like UIButton, UISegmentedControl all inherit from UIView and utilize this to draw themselves onto the screen and handle input from users such as tapping a UIButton.

 ### Superview & Subviews